On the one dimensional Dirac equation with potential: Introduction

 Our first result is \begin{theorem} Assume that $V$ is self adjoint and $|V(x)|\les \la x\ra^{-\delta}$.
 If the threshold energies $\pm m$ are regular, then \begin{enumerate}[i)] \item if $\delta>3$, and $|\partial_x V(x)|\les \la x\ra^{-1-}$ we have the dispersive bounds

 \item if $\delta>5$, and $|\partial_x V(x)|\les \la x\ra^{-2-}$, then for $|t|>1$ we have

 \end{enumerate} \end{theorem}

-We note that the continuity and differentiability of the potential is required only for the high energy argument, and that the bounds stated above are essentially sharp with respect to the required differentiability of the initial data.
-Similarly the smoothness of the initial data, given by the negative powers of $\la H\ra$ is also needed only for the high energy.
-In particular, we note that the weighted bounds are integrable in time when $\tau>\f12$.
+We note that the continuity and differentiability of the potential is required only for the high energy argument.
+We note that the $|t|^{-\f12}$ dispersive decay bounds for the free Dirac and Klein-Gordon equations require three halves derivative loss.
+This suggests that the bounds stated above are essentially sharp with respect to the required differentiability, given by the negative powers of $\la H\ra$, of the initial data.
+We also note that the weighted bounds are integrable in time when $\tau>\f12$.
 The high energy contribution to the dispersive bound provides some difficulties.
 Namely, both free and the perturbed resolvent operators and their derivatives don't decay in the spectral variable $z$ as $|z|\to \infty$.
 This limits the bootstrapping argument of Agmon, \cite{agmon}, to compact subsets of the continuous spectrum.
 This typically requires one to assume more smoothness on the initial data to counteract this lack of decay and close the large energy argument.
 To overcome this obstacle and prove sharp estimates, we adapt the high energy method used in \cite{EGS1,EGS2,EGG} to the case of the one dimensional Dirac operator.
 This method has never been used before to obtain $L^1\to L^\infty$ dispersive estimates.
 In addition to proving the dispersive bounds, this allows us to prove a uniform limiting absorption principle, establish a family of Strichartz estimates and establish results about the spectrum of one dimensional Dirac operators, see Theorem~\ref{cor:uniform LAP}, and Corollaries~\ref{cor:Strichartz} and \ref{cor:eval lack} below.

 We also provide a classification of the effect of threshold resonances on the dynamics of the solution.
 The existence of threshold resonances only effects the low energy evolution, the high energy bounds are unaffected.
 Namely, with $\chi$ a smooth cut-off to a sufficiently small neighborhood of the threshold, and for $\C^2$-valued $f,g$ denoting $\la f,g\ra= \int f(x)g^*(x)\, dx$, we have the following low energy bounds.